From this video you’ll learn that…

 That’s excellent advice, especially I bet the startups who would be listening to us, that something they will write down.
 Maybe you could list a couple of advantages, like the key points that could work, that could advise a person to choose this position of becoming an affiliate marketer.

 Um, and again, it has a lot to do with relationship management.
 So, you work with a lot of different kinds of stakeholders.
-So, it’s versatile; you are tapping into different kinds of parts of marketing in the end.
+So, it’s versatile; you are tapping into different parts of marketing in the end.
 Even though you work in performance marketing, with a lot of the time being only data-driven, you can be creative, which in affiliate marketing is not valid.
 Like there are so many opportunities for you, and significantly since it’s growing so much.

 So, if someone really wants to have this performance marketing data-driven approach, but with also a link to more traditional marketing of being creative, creating like content, content marketing, then affiliate marketing is the right, right choice or a good starting point to look at.